ShirinG/ShirinG.github.io/_posts/2016-11-27-flu_outcome_ML_post.md

 --------------------------

 [Nearest Shrunken Centroids](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC124443/) computes a standardized centroid for each class and shrinks each centroid toward the overall centroid for all classes.

+This model classified 15 out of 23 cases correctly.

 ``` r
 set.seed(27)